romeorizzi/TALight/README.md

 ln -s ~/TAlight/TAL_utils/problem_solver/TA_send_txt_file.py ~/.bin/
 ```

-Then, (assuming you have the shell; for sure you have on Unix/Linux/Mac and also on Windows if you correctly installed `git` with the `Git Bash`) add the following lines at the end of your `~/.bashrc` file.
+Then, (assuming you have the shell; for sure you have on Unix/Linux/Mac and also on Windows if you correctly installed `git` with the `Git Bash`) add the following lines at the end of your `~/.bashrc` file (and of your `~/.zshrc` file if you are on Mac where by default you will be using the `zsh` shell).

 ```bash
 export PATH="$PATH:$HOME/.bin"